procha-github/iot/README.md

 Add the option to use Arduino Cloud

-Add mariaDB to save the operations is esps.
-It is by php or direct from esp code.
+Add mariaDB to save the operations in esps.
+It is done by php or direct from esp code.

 # Instalation: